 Disgusting.
 Creepy.
 Disease-ridden.
 Nuisance.
 There is no end to the negative feelings we have about ticks.
-However, with a bit of awareness, preparation and vigilance, hiking in Washington's tick country can be incredibly rewarding and enjoyable.
+However, with a bit of awareness, preparation and vigilance, hiking in Washington's tick country can be rewarding and enjoyable.

 Tick prevention starts by covering up